kiegroup/github-action-build-chain/README.md

 - **-sp**: The project to start the build from.
 Something like `-sp=kiegroup/appformer`.
 - **--skipExecution**: A flag to skip execution and artifacts archiving, no matter what's defined in "definition file" or in `--command` argument.
 E.g. `--skipExecution`
 - **--skipCheckout**: A flag to skip project checkout.
 No `git clone/checkout` command will be executed, checout information will be printed anyway.
 E.g. `--skipCheckout`
+- **--fullProjectDependencyTree**: Checks out and execute the whole tree instead of the upstream build (fasle by default).
+E.g. `--fullProjectDependencyTree`

 Examples: